smodnix/smodnix.github.io/about.markdown

 # About me

-I'm Ilkin Gasimov, also known as smodnix.
-I passionate about web application security.
+My name is Ilkin Gasimov, known as smodnix.

+I am application security researcher with expertise in Web.
+My skills are self-taught, Having the ability to develop and think outside the box.
+In my previous role I’ve done web development, also have interested in a bit reverse engineering and binary exploitation.

 I also love labs/wargames, so here are some I have completed: